EstherMart/esthermart/README.md

 ---

 ### **🎨 Beyond Code**
-- I turn coffee ☕ into code 💻 (and sometimes bugs 🐛, but shh!).
 - **Biology + Neuroscience geek** 🧠: Brains and codes have *weird* bugs!
 - **Art lover** 🎨: When I'm not coding, I'm doodling or admiring art :)